Crafting-Computer/sim-lang/README.md

 ## 8-way Or Gate

-We can follow the same logic as 4-way or gate to implement an 8-way or gate.
+We can follow the same logic as a 4-way or gate to implement an 8-way or gate.

 We have been showing you how to implement circuits up till now.
 It's time for you to experiment a little.
 Before we set you loose, we have a new concept to cover.
 It turns out that `input[0]` and the like are not the only way to access the bits of a bus.
 You can also slice a section of a bus like so: